Click here for Learn Live UK – Essex Careers Hub

 - The Year 8 careers programme will look at helping students to identify their personal skills and interests, learn about the challenges and rewards of work and make a vision board for their future

-- Some students will visit a university campus in order for them to get an understanding of what it would be like to go to university and meet current student ambassadors
+- Some students will visit a university campus to gain an insight into university life and engage with current student ambassadors

-- Students will attend workshops/assemblies designed to help them discover different industries of work with particular emphasis on STEM subjects.
+- Students will attend workshops/assemblies designed to help them understand the skills employers are looking for

 - Students will take part in a careers carousel, where they will have meaningful encounters with employers and training providers to provide them with exposure to various careers and sectors